Gartner has announced a series of changes to its Magic Quadrant (MQ) and MarketScope (MS).

 Vendors certainly have demanded more insight into the Gartner research processes, which were not consistent or predictable.

-A number of factors have not changed: it remains ‘Magic’ and qualitatively based on analysts’ opinions rather than a strictly quantitative scoring methodology, such as that in the Forrester Wave.
+A number of factors have not changed: it remains ‘Magic’ and qualitatively based on analysts’ opinions rather than an ostensibly-quantitative scoring methodology, such as that in the Forrester Wave.

 The first time the MQs are republished, there will be some major differences but the changes will be much greater on some quadrants than others.
 This will be a one-time earthquake across the MQs, and a degree of change can be expected this year which will not be repeated later.